Why cleanse with CPRESS?

 Heat pasteurisation is a process used widely within the food and drink industry to extend the shelf life of products.
 It is done by heating products to a high temperature (at least 71.7˚C) for a certain period of time then cooling and bottling it quickly to kill any bacteria.
 If this were to happen to juices, all the natural enzymes, vitamins and minerals would be damaged, hence why we only cold-press.

 Hydration is one of the most important things especially before and after any physical activity.
 It is vital to replenish the minerals and enzymes lost through sweat during exercise.
 Coconut water, to restock the lost nutrients, has a much higher concentration of electrolytes than traditional energy drinks that may also contain unnecessarily high amounts of sugar and additives.
 Our coconut water comes from young fresh coconuts straight from the beaches of Thailand and no preservatives have been used to extend their shelf life, so you know you are getting the best nature has to offer.
 Being active is important, but so is taking time to recover.
 Muscles deal with invisible hunger and need to be fed in order to stay strong and healthy.
-Proper nutrition boosts workout efficiency that translates into desired results.
-Post-workout is a time for rest and recovery.
+Proper nutrition boosts workout efficiency that translates into visible results.
+Post-workout is your time for rest and recovery.
 A good amount of protein, the right carbohydrates together with a range of vitamins and minerals will ensure your body stays lean, in balance and grows in strength.
-CPRESS uses pure hemp powder in smoothies, which provides the body with a full range of essential amino acids - the building blocks of protein.
+CPress uses pure hemp powder in smoothies, which provides the body with a full range of essential amino acids - the building blocks of protein.

-You probably aren’t getting enough sleep.
+Sleep – are you getting enough?
 Unfortunately, a good night’s rest isn’t something we can squeeze into a bottle.
 And there’s really no better remedy for the tired mind and body than a restful 8 hours of sleep at night.
 When we don’t get adequate hours of sleep, our body goes out of balance.
-The simplicity behind is that we weren’t designed to last twenty hours behind the computer screen.
-Understandingly, there are things that get in a way of our rest time.
-Stress at work – Leave work at work is easier said than done.
-There’s so much to do and not enough hours in a day to do it.
-To boost your productivity and results during the day for the peaceful mind at night, take breaks.
+The simple fact of it is that we weren’t designed to last twenty hours behind a computer screen.
+Understandingly, there are things that get in the way of our rest time; stress at work being a main factor.
+You might often feel like you have so much to do but not enough hours in the day to do it.
+To boost your productivity and results during the day for a peaceful mind at night, take breaks.
 Walk to your colleague’s desk rather than sending an email.
 Rest your eyes and mind.
 And in the evening, rather than concentrating on what you haven’t done, think of all the things you have achieved.
 Reflect, take notes and get some sleep.

-We are in no position to tell you what will bring the bloating down or what is the cause of it in the first place.
-There are natural remedies such as ginger to bring down the bloating temporarily, but if it is something that is preventing you from daily activities, you may want to consider visiting a health care practitioner or nutritionist.
+We are in no position to tell you what will bring the bloating down or what the cause of it is in the first place.
+There are natural remedies such as ginger which help to bring down the bloating temporarily, but if it is something that is preventing you from daily activities, you may want to consider visiting a health care practitioner or nutritionist.
 Only a qualified professional will be able to assess your situation based on your medical history and current habits.
 We might suggest a natural remedy from our own experience, but we are not you.
-At CPRESS we believe in no-size-fits-all and we apply it to everything we do.
+At CPress we believe in no-size-fits-all and we apply it to everything we do.